mnsvz/mnsvz.github.io/_posts/2017-10-05-instamojo-merchant-app.markdown

 ---

 This was beyond the scope of this project, but the team had future visions of helping merchants manage their capital & shipments.
 While working on these designs, I realized how difficult it can be for merchants with larger audiences to manage their capital & shipments.
-SMBs usually struggle with liquidity on a daily/weekly basis that can aid their procurement or fullfillment of the orders.
+SMBs usually struggle with liquidity on a daily/weekly basis that can aid their procurement or fulfilment of the orders.
 Instamojo has later taken this business challenge up and launched mojo-express and mojo-capital.

-### Track your sales wherever you go. <a href="https://play.google.com/store/apps/details?id=com.instamojo.app&hl=en_IN">Download Intamojo from the Play Store</a>.
+### Track your sales wherever you go. <a href="https://play.google.com/store/apps/details?id=com.instamojo.app&hl=en_IN">Download Instamojo from the Play Store</a>.